Zygmunt Mineyko: Papandreou dynasty

-Zygmunt Mineiko and Persephone Manaris raised two sons and five daughters.
+Zygmunt Mineyko and Persephone Manaris raised two sons and five daughters.
 One of their daughters, Sophia, married Georgios Papandreou, the Governor of Chios who later served three terms as Prime Minister of Greece (1944–1945, 1963, 1964–1965).
 Sophia's son, Andreas Papandreou, was born in Chios in 1919.
 A Greek economist, and a socialist politician, he served three terms as Prime Minister of Greece (1981–1989 (two consecutive), 1993–1996).

 In 1984, Andreas Papandreou visited General Wojciech Jaruzelski in Poland.
-It is assumed, he concerned himself with the opportunity to explore his grandfather’s homeland village in Soviet Belarus.
+It is assumed, he concerned himself with the opportunity to explore his grandfather's homeland village in Soviet Belarus.
 However, he was told that Balvanishki had no longer existed.
 This was due to communists renaming the village to Zyalyony Bor during the Khrushchev era.

 The son of Andreas Papandreou and the great-grandson of Zygmunt Mineyko, George Papandreou became the third member of the Papandreou family to serve as the country's prime minister (2009–2011).
 He has mentioned his background, telling about his maternal great-grandfather who came to live in Greece.

 Honours and legacy

-Mineyko could speak Polish, Lithuanian, Russian, French, Turkish, and Greek, was an excellent horseman and hunter.
+Mineyko could speak Polish, Lithuanian, Russian, French, Turkish, and Greek, as well as an horseman and hunter.

 Mineyko was a prominent Freemason.
 A Lodge called Vox Ukrainia, belonging to the Grand Orient du Russie, initiated him.
 Later he became a member of the Grand Orient de France, of the Grand Orient of Italy and of the Loges Panhellenion and Pythagoras of the Grande Loge de Grece, where he was extremely active.
 He also belonged to the Supreme Council of Greece of the Masonic Old and Accepted Scottish Rites.
 When he died, thousands of Masons attended his funeral in Athens.

 The Greek parliament acknowledged Mineyko by proclaiming him honorary citizen of Greece in 1910.
 After the end of the First Balkan War, he was also conferred upon the highest award of Greece, the Gold Cross of the Order of the Redeemer (1913).

 While travelling to the Second Polish Republic in 1922, Mineyko received Polish military awards, such as the Virtuti Militari Cross, the rank of veteran-colonel and Doctor Honoris Causa from the University of Jan Kazimierz.

 Mineyko deposited his memoirs and articles in the Library of Jagiellonian University, and donated his numismatic collection to Vilnius University.
 A book of his memoirs, Z tajgi pod Akropol: Wspomnienia z lat 1848-1868 (in Polish), was published in Warsaw in 1971.

 One of the streets in the Belarusian town of Ashmyany is named for Mineyko.